BiotrAIn-community/BiotrAIn-virtual/README.md

 # BiotrAIn course: Concepts, approaches and applications of Artificial Intelligence in bioscience

-### Hub&Spokes Course: April 20-24, 2026 - Costa Rica/Argentina/Brazil/Chile/México/Colombia
+### Virtual Course - Latin America

 ### Background
 A group of collaborators from Universidad de Costa Rica, CABANAnet and EMBL’s European Bioinformatics Institute (EMBL-EBI) have joined to address some disparities in bioscience-related AI through training.
-Now, in the second phase, "Hub&Spokes", several academic institutions across Latin America have joined us to continue extending the community and triggering AI skills.
+For this open & virtual training course, several academic institutions across Latin America have joined us to continue extending the community and triggering AI skills.

 The BiotrAIn project, supported by the Chan Zuckerberg Initiative, aims to create a fundamental and sustainable curriculum on artificial intelligence (AI) for bioscientists from Latin America, including data science basics, and leading towards the use and application of AI to better solve biological and biomedical problems.

 Our intended impact is that Latin America is able to participate as an equal partner in globally important bioscience projects that use or develop artificial intelligence methods.

+### Virtual course - Module coordinators

+Jose Arturo Molina Mora - University of Costa Rica (Course coordinator)

+Rebeca Campos Sáchez - University of Costa Rica

+Carla Valeria Filippi, Facultad de Agronomia, Universidad de la República, Uruguay

+Maria Fernanda Dias, Federal University of Rio de Janeiro (UFRJ) – Center for Health Sciences (CCS) – Institute of Biodiversity and Sustainability (NUPEM), Brazil

+Nelly Selem, National Autonomous University of México Center of Mathematical Sciences, México

+Adrián Turjanski, Facultad de ciencias exactas y natirales, Universidad de Buenos Aires, Argentina

+Tulio Campos, Oswaldo Cruz Foundation (Fiocruz), Brazil

+Cindy Aguilar Bartels - University of Costa Rica, Project manager, Costa Rica

-### Core team
+### BiotrAIn Project - Core team

 Cath Brooksbank - EMBL-EBI, Principal Investigator, UK

-Jose Arturo Molina Mora - University of Costa Rica, Co-Investigator, lead for LATAM, Costa Rica
+Jose Arturo Molina Mora - University of Costa Rica, Co-Investigator, Regional Coordinator for LATAM, Costa Rica

 Rebeca Campos Sáchez - University of Costa Rica, Co-Investigator, CABANAnet, Costa Rica